 Bio

-I am a research professor in English literature at Ghent University, where I direct the Centre for Literature and Trauma (LITRA).
-Before taking up my current post, I served as a postdoctoral research fellow of the Flemish Research Council (FWO-Vlaanderen) and an assistant professor at Ghent University.
-In the spring of 2009 I was a fellow of the Flemish Academic Centre for Science and the Arts (VLAC), a Brussels-based institute of advanced study, and during the academic year 2009-2010 I was a visiting Fulbright scholar at the Institute for Comparative Literature and Society at Columbia University.
-I hold degrees from the University of Leuven (PhD, MA), the University of Hull (MA), and the Catholic University of Brussels (BA).
+I am a research professor ("docent BOF-ZAP") in English and American literature and culture at Ghent University, where I direct the Cultural Memory Studies Initiative (formerly the Centre for Literature and Trauma).
+Before taking up my current post, I served as a postdoctoral research fellow of the Research Foundation Flanders (FWO-Vlaanderen) and an assistant professor at Ghent University.
+My degrees are from the University of Leuven (PhD, MA), the University of Hull (MA), and the Catholic University of Brussels (BA).
+I have held visiting fellowships at the School of Advanced Study, University of London; Birkbeck, University of London; Columbia University; and the Flemish Academic Centre for Science and the Arts (VLAC).

-Much of my current research focuses on the ways in which postcolonial literature in English bears witness to the suffering engendered by colonial oppression.
+Much of my research focuses on the ways in which postcolonial literature in English bears witness to the suffering engendered by colonial oppression.
 Through a number of case studies I investigate the specificity of colonial traumas in relation to the hegemonic trauma discourse, analyse the textual strategies deployed to give them literary form, and explore the ethico-political stakes involved in the postcolonial memory work this literature undertakes.
-My latest research examines how, why, and to what effect the memory of the Holocaust is evoked in literary texts that connect the Nazi genocide of the European Jews with other exceptionally destructive, criminal, and catastrophic histories, such as slavery, colonialism, and other genocides.
+I also examine how, why, and to what effect the memory of the Holocaust is evoked in literary texts that connect the Nazi genocide of the European Jews with other exceptionally destructive, criminal, and catastrophic histories, such as slavery, colonialism, and other genocides.
+Additional research interests include literary responses to climate change, the representation of perpetrators, and imaginings of Europe and the Congo.

 human beings are human insofar as they bear witness to the inhumanGiorgio Agamben, Remnants of Auschwitz